 "Salute to Sirius" in both watercolor and oil portrait versions are protected by Registered US Government Copyright to Debra S. Stonebraker.
 If you want to share this image on your own websites, please link back to me.
 Any use of the image for monetary gain is strictly prohibited.

-If you are interested in owning a print of this image , you can click on this link to purchase : prints of the Salute to Sirius painting .
-The paper size is 19x23 1/2" and the image measures 16x20".
+If you are interested in owning a print of this image , the paper size is 19x23 1/2" and the image measures 16x20".
 This is a limited edition of 500 signed and numbered prints.
-The cost, including priority mail shipping, is $85.00
+The cost, including priority mail shipping, has recently been reduced to $50.
+I made this decision because there are still almost half of the prints available.

 The prints are sold on a first-come, first-served basis.
-They are consecutively numbered and sold in order of sale.
-Only about 220 prints remain as of July 2020 .
-You may either purchase online using PayPal, or send a check or money order to:
+They are consecutively numbered and sold in order of sale. .
+You may either purchase online using PayPal to sparro.org@hotmail.com, or send a check or money order to SPARRO Joe Maringo 142 Stark Drive Plum, PA 15239

 In an effort to share this image with the public, and to honor Sirius as the unknown hero he was, I am now offering small, affordable gift items with my proceeds also going to the above charities atSirius Gift Items